 #1.
-Early Drafts Of The Script Were Far Less Whimsical.
-While “Beetlejuice” deals with death and ghosts, is still often described as a comedy.
-That wouldn’t have been the case if producers had stuck to the original screenplay.
-As The Playlist noted earlier in 2013, the original script included more gruesome violence and presented Michael Keaton’s title character in this way: “He was envisioned as leather-winged demon whose humanoid form is that of a squat Middle Eastern man (subsequent drafts had him talking in a kind of African American pidgin dialect).” (www.huffingtonpost.com)
+The script’s early drafts were far less whimsical.
+Despite the fact that “Beetlejuice” is about death and ghosts, it is frequently classified as a comedy.
+If the producers had committed to the original screenplay, none of this would have happened.
+According to The Playlist, the original script included more graphic violence and portrayed Michael Keaton’s title character as “a leather-winged demon whose humanoid appearance is that of a squat Middle Eastern man (subsequent drafts had him conversing in a kind of African American pidgin dialect).”

 #3.
-Beetlejuice Has Won An Oscar!
-Makeup artist Ve Neill and her team won the 1989 Best Makeup Academy Award. (http://mentalfloss.com/)
+Beetlejuice won an Oscar.
+Makeup artist Ve Neill and her team won the 1989 Best Makeup Academy Award.

 #4.
 Angelica Huston Was Very Nearly Delia Deetz.
-Angelica Huston was originally cast to play Delia Deetz, but she bowed out due to an illness.
-Actress Catherine O’Hara initially declined Burton’s offer for the part, but accepted after Burton flew out to meet with and personally to convince her to take it.
-O’Hara met and eventually married production designer Bo Welch while working on Beetlejuice. (http://mentalfloss.com/)
+Angelica Huston was supposed to play Delia Deetz, but she had to drop out due to an illness.
+Catherine O’Hara initially turned down Burton’s offer for the part, but eventually agreed after Burton went out to meet with her and personally persuaded her to take it.
+While working on Beetlejuice, O’Hara met and married production designer Bo Welch.

 #5.
-Lydia Was A Role Lots Of Ingénues Rejected.
-Actresses Lori Loughlin, Diane Lane, Sarah Jessica Parker, Brooke Shields, Justine Bateman, Molly Ringwald, and Jennifer Connelly turned down the role of Lydia Deetz.
-Juliette Lewis auditioned, but Wynona Ryder won the part once Burton saw her performance in the teen drama Lucas. (http://mentalfloss.com/)
+Lydia was a role that many ingénues turned down.
+The roles of Lydia Deetz were turned down by actresses Lori Loughlin, Diane Lane, Sarah Jessica Parker, Brooke Shields, Justine Bateman, Molly Ringwald, and Jennifer Connelly.
+Juliette Lewis auditioned, but Burton chose Wynona Ryder after seeing her in the teen drama Lucas.

 #6.
-Beetlejuice Was Nearly Called Scared Sheetless.
-Warner Bros. executives didn’t like the name Beetlejuice and pushed to have it changed to House Ghosts.
-Burton jokingly suggested Scared Sheetless as an alternate name, and was appalled when Warner Bros. actually considered it. (http://mentalfloss.com/)
+Beetlejuice was nearly called Scared Sheetless.
+Executives at Warner Bros. didn’t like the name Beetlejuice and demanded that it be changed to House Ghosts.
+Burton jokingly suggested Scared Sheetless as a possible substitute title, only to be shocked when Warner Bros. actually considered it.

 #7.
-Beetlejuice Was Named After A Star.
-Beetlejuice was named for Betelgeuse, a star in the constellation Orion. (wikipedia)
+Beetlejuice was named after a star.
+Beetlejuice was named for Betelgeuse, a star in the constellation Orion.

 #8.
 The Shrimp scene.
-Tim Burton originally planned to have crew members positioned underneath the dinner table to throw shrimp up at the guests’ faces.
-Dick Cavett, who plays one of the guests, suggested placing the shrimp on everyone’s faces, letting it fall off, and then running the film in reverse, which Burton ended up doing. (http://www.rantmovies.com)
+Originally, Tim Burton wanted for crew members to be stationed beneath the dining table, throwing shrimp up in the diners’ faces.
+Dick Cavett, who portrays one of the guests, suggested putting shrimp on everyone’s faces, letting them fall off, and then reversing the movie, which Burton did.

 #9.
-“Day-O” Played At Otho’s Real-Life Funeral.
-Harry Belafonte’s song “Day-O,” which is in the film’s memorable song and dance number, was the final song played at the memorial for actor Glenn Shadix (who played Otho in the film), who died in 2010. (http://mentalfloss.com/)
+“Day-O” played at Otho’s real-life funeral.
+Harry Belafonte’s song “Day-O,” which is in the film’s memorable song and dance number, was the final song played at the memorial for actor Glenn Shadix (who played Otho in the film), who died in 2010.

 #10.
-Beetlejuice Is Barely In His Own Movie.
-Beetlejuice only appears in 17.5 minutes of the 92-minute film. (http://mentalfloss.com/)
+Beetlejuice is barely in his own movie.
+Beetlejuice only appears in 17.5 minutes of the 92-minute film.

 There are loads of Beetlejuice merchandise out there – from figurines, bobble heads, special edition DVD’s, mugs – name it!